Using Allas with Python over the S3 protocol

 add it on top of an existing module.

-Configuring S3 credentials
+Configuring S3

-Credentials for accessing a single project
+Configurations for accessing a single CSC project

 is by